-Figure 4 shows two examples: (1) In Figure 4a, the variable a is defined in BB0 and used in BB2.
-A typical representation in a compiler (left of the figure) propagates the desired information directly from the source to the destination block (i.e., a live-in of a basic block comes from a basic block which is not its immediate predecessor).
+1) In Fig. 4(a), the variable a is defined in BB0 and used in BB2.
+A typical representation in a compiler (left-hand side of the figure) propagates the desired information directly from the source to the destination block (i.e., a live-in of a BB comes from a BB which is not its immediate predecessor).
 This flow does not pose problems in software, as successive values of a would be stored in a register of a processor or in memory and the last value used when BB2 is reached.

-(2) In the example in Figure 4b, BB1 is the only BB in the body of a loop and uses a value a produced in BB0.
+2) In the example in Fig. 4(b), BB1 is the only BB in the body of a loop and uses a value a produced in BB0.
 The value of a does not change during the execution of BB1 and is used at every execution of BB1.
 Again, the representation on the left would cause no problem in a processor-the value would be stored in a register or memory and read as many times as needed.
-Similarly, in both cases, a standard HLS tool would devise a schedule which ensures that each value is kept in a register as long as it is needed; values are read from and written into the register in appropriate (and predetermined) clock cycles.
+Similarly, in both cases, a standard HLS tool would devise a schedule that ensures that each value is kept in a register as long as it is needed; values are read from and written into the register in appropriate (and predetermined) clock cycles.

 Directly implementing such connections in a dataflow circuit would result in incorrect behavior because every generated value is associated with a token; the number of tokens must exactly match the number of distinct uses.
-The cases in the left of Figures 4a and 4b violate this principle if implemented literally: (1) In the first case, if the control flow were {BB0-BB1-BB0-BB1-BB2}, two new values (with the respective tokens) for a would have been generated and sent to BB2; yet, BB2 can take only a single token and requires only the most recent value.
-The execution would be incorrect or the circuit would not terminate because the tokens not absorbed by BB2 would create backpressure to BB0 and stop it indefinitely.
-(2) In the second case, BB1 would not be able to execute repeatedly due to a starving input.
+The cases in the left-hand side of Fig. 4(a) and (b) violate this principle if implemented literally.

+- In the first case, if the control flow was {BB0-BB1-BB0-BB1-BB2}, two new values (with the respective tokens) for a would have been generated and sent to BB2; yet, BB2 can take only a single token and requires only the most recent value.
+The execution would be incorrect or the circuit would not terminate because the tokens not absorbed by BB2 would create backpressure to BB0 and stop it indefinitely. - 2) In the second case, BB1 would not be able to execute repeatedly due to a starving input.
 Assuming the control flow is {BB0-BB1-BB1}, the first execution of BB1 will consume the single data token for a and any further execution of BB1 would stall indefinitely waiting for a token.